-- 4.5.1 The County of Dufferin Official Plan establishes a minimum density target of 32 residents and jobs per hectare within Grand Valley's designated greenfield area.
+a) The County of Dufferin Official Plan establishes a minimum density target of 32 residents and jobs per hectare within Grand Valley's designated greenfield area.
 Understanding that development is constrained within Grand Valley's Built-up area due to flooding hazard, the Town of Grand Valley designated greenfield areas will be planned to achieve a greater minimum density target of 44 residents and jobs combined per hectare, and will encourage development to exceed the minimum density target, provided that higher density developments meet the policies of this plan and address compatibility concerns such as shadowing.
-Development in the designated greenfield area will be planned to support the achievement of complete communities, efficiently use land and resources, optimize existing and planned infrastructure and public resources, support active transportation and alternative modes of transportation, including future transit, and protect natural features and areas. - 4.5.2 The minimum density target will be measured across the entire designated greenfield area excluding: - a. natural heritage features and areas, natural heritage systems and floodplains, provided development is prohibited in these areas; - b. rights-of-way for: - i. electricity transmission lines;
+Development in the designated greenfield area will be planned to support the achievement of complete communities, efficiently use land and resources, optimize existing and planned infrastructure and public resources, support active transportation and alternative modes of transportation, including future transit, and protect natural features and areas.

+- b) The minimum density target will be measured across the entire designated greenfield area excluding:

+- 1. natural heritage features and areas, natural heritage systems and floodplains, provided development is prohibited in these areas;

+- 2. rights-of-way for:

+- i. electricity transmission lines;

+- ii. energy transmission pipelines;

+- iii. freeways, as defined by and mapped as part of the Ontario Road Network; and

+- iv. railways.

+- 3. employment areas; and

+- 4. cemeteries.